NNPDF/nnpdf/validphys2/docs/guide.md

 The server side
 infrastructure that makes this possible currently aims to be minimalistic.
-The only thing that is done is maintaining some index files (currently one for theories, one for fits and one for reports) which essentially list the files in a given directory.
+The only thing that is done is maintaining some index files (currently for theories, fits, reports and LHAPDF sets) which essentially list the files in a given directory.
 The indexes are regenerated automatically when their correspondent folders are modified.
 This is achieved by waiting for changes using the Linux